pc9795/ds-algo-java/notes/ccdsap/advanced/biconnectivity_in_undirected_graphs.md

-Critical intersections are vertices that disconnect the graph if they are deleted.
+Critical intersections are vertices that disconnect the geeks_for_geeks.graph if they are deleted.
 These are called "articulation points" or "cut vertices".

 1. The root of the DFS tree is an articulation if it has two or more children.